rescript-lang/rescript-compiler/README.md

 ## Windows support

-We plan to provide a Windows nstaller in the near future.
+We plan to provide a Windows installer in the near future.

 # Licensing